fum-cs/fds/docs/intro-linear-algebra.md

 ### Null or zero matrix

-Matrices are said to be null or zero matrices when all its elements equal to zero, wich is denoted as $0_{m \times n}$.
+Matrices are said to be null or zero matrices when all its elements equal to zero, wich is denoted as $$0_{m \times n}$$.
 For instance:

 $$
 \begin{bmatrix}